-Many courses in addition to those listed below may be eligible for fulfilling the requirements of the Five College African Studies Certificate.
+Many courses in addition to those listed above may be eligible for fulfilling the requirements of the Five College African Studies Certificate.
 Students are encouraged to consult an African Studies Program campus advisor to identify courses that are appropriate for their interests.

 |Subj Abbr||Course #||Sect #||Course Title||Instructor(s)||Meeting Times||Institution|